 Same thing for the storage tanks that these fuels call home.
 Sludge buildup (and the associated filter plugging) in the bottom of storage tanks is not uncommon.
 And when microbes and water are in play, you can have the real and expensive problem of tank corrosion.

-How much of a problem these things are depends on who you are and what you’re doing with the fuel.
+How much of a problem these things are (and how important microbe testing and monitoring are) depends on who you are and what you’re doing with the fuel.